OrdnanceSurvey/os-data-hub-api-tutorials/web-development/find-my-nearest/README.md

 (Note: a special thanks for  [@ramiroaznar](http://bl.ocks.org/ramiroaznar/2c2793c5b3953ea68e8dd26273f5b93c) for providing the reference code for this function.)

-The `updateCoordsToFind()` function clears sets a global variable to the parameter passed in, clears the map of existing pins and adds a new Leaflet marker to the map at that location.
+The `updateCoordsToFind()` function sets a global variable to the `coords` parameter passed in, clears the map of existing markers and adds a new Leaflet marker to the map at that location.
 Then it flies to the location so the user can see where they're going to search.

 ```javascript
 function updateCoordsToFind(coords) {